dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     is a potentially constant element if the expression is potentially constant expression.

-*   An `ifElement` is constant if its condition is a constant expression evaluating to a Boolean value and either:
+*   An `ifElement` is a constant element if its condition is a constant expression evaluating to a Boolean value and either:

-    *   If the condition evaluates to `true`, the "then" element is a constant expression, and any "else" element is a potentially constant element.
+    *   If the condition evaluates to `true`, then when the "then" element is a constant expression and any "else" element is a potentially constant element.

-    *   If the condition evaluates to `false`, then the "then" element is a potentially constant element and any "else" element is a constant element.
+    *   If the condition evaluates to `false`, then when the "then" element is a potentially constant element and any "else" element is a constant element.

 *   An `ifElement` is potentially constant if its condition, "then" element, and "else" element (if any) are potentially constant expressions.

-*   A `forElement` is never a constant element.
+*   A `forElement` is never a constant or potentially constant element.
 A `for` element cannot be used in constant collection literals.

+Also:

 *   It is a compile-time error if any element in a constant set or key in a constant map does not have a primitive operator `==`.

-*   It is a compile-time error if an element in a const set is equal to any other element according to its operator `==`.

-*   It is a compile-time error if a key in a constant map is equal to any other key according to its operator `==`.

-*   It is a compile-time error to have duplicate values in a set literal or duplicate keys in a map literal, according to behavior specified in the runtime semantics.

 *   When evaluating a const collection literal, if another const collection has previously been evaluated that: